-We hope that you will tackle the challenges set before you with purpose and a positive attitude.
 You will make life-long friends and we hope that in two years’ time you will not only take with you some great memories of your time in the Sixth Form but also that you will feel more confident in tackling the challenges that life will throw at you.

 For Year 12 (16+) entry we consider four things:

-- a Sixth Form questionnaire
+- A Sixth Form questionnaire

-- an interview
+- An interview

 Key Dates for applying for Year 12 (16+)

-|May, September and October||Open Events (Including Sixth Form Open Evening in September)|
+|May and September||Open Events (Including Sixth Form Open Evening in September)|

 Assessments for applicants who are NOT sitting eight or more GCSEs.